zen-read/zenread/README.md

 ## Getting Started

-That app is separated into 2 parts in `packages` directory:
+That app is separated into 5 parts in `packages` directory:

 - `app` - Rust code & views
 - `ui` - React components.
 Components are have a Storybook for separated preview and testing
+- `tsconfig` & `tailwind-config` – exported config files for other packages
+- `shared` – universal shared code(utils, types, etc)

 ### Installation